Due to winter weather, Salem Academy will open at 10:15 a.m. on Wednesday, December 12, 2018. See our Winter Storm Update page for details.

-With a student/faculty ratio of 7:1, Salem affords a learning environment that is, at once, both challenging and intimate.
-We know each student well and understand the responsibility we have to enable her to succeed in her studies.
+The Salem Academy program of study is also designed to meet the entrance requirements of the most selective colleges and universities.
+With a student/faculty ratio of 7:1, Salem affords a learning environment that is both challenging and intimate.
+Both faculty and staff members know each student well and understand their responsibility to enable her to succeed in her studies.